hekike/react-split/README.md

 ### container level store

 Container level store borns at `componentWillMount ` and dies at `componentWillUnmount`.
 It's a perfect place to store route related states for example.

+You can also filter events by different parameters like id of resource.

 ```js
 const localReducer = function (prevState, action) {